-QHP certification is conditioned on Applicant developing a multi-year QIS and reporting year-to-year activities and progress on each initiative area.
+QHP certification and participation in Covered California is conditioned will be conditional on Applicant developing a multi-year QIS and reporting year-to-year activities and progress on each initiative area.

-Applicants that are not currently operating in Covered California are not required to complete the QIS workplan updates as part of the 2023 Application but must review Attachment 1 with the understanding that engagement in the QIS and Attachment 1 initiatives will be contractually required and measured in the future if Applicant contracts with Covered California.
+New entrant Applicants\that are not currently operating in Covered California are not required to complete the QIS workplan updates as part of the 2023 Application but must review Attachment 1 with the understanding that engagement in the QIS and Attachment 1 initiatives will be contractually required and measured in the future if Applicant contracts with Covered California.

-All questions required for Applicants that are currently operating in Covered California.
-Question 21.4.1.1 required for Applicants that are not currently operating in Covered California.
+All questions required for new entrant Applicants that are currently operating in Covered California.
+Question 21.4.1.1 required for new entrant Applicants that are not currently operating in Covered California.
+All questions should be answered at the product level, not Issuer level.

-Applicant shall curate and manage its network(s) to address variation in quality and cost performance across network hospitals and providers, with a focus on improving the performance of hospitals and providers.
-Applicant shall measure, analyze, and reduce variation to achieve consistent high performance for all network hospitals and providers.
+Applicants shall curate and manage their-its network(s)networks to address variation in quality and cost performance across network hospitals and providers, with a focus on improving the performance of hospitals and providers.
+Applicants shall measure, analyze, and reduce variation to achieve consistent high performance for all network hospitals and providers.
 Affordability is core to Covered California's mission to expand the availability of insurance coverage.
 The wide variation in unit price and total costs of care, with some providers and facilities charging far more for care irrespective of quality, is a key contributor to the high cost of medical services.
-Applicant shall hold its contracted hospitals and providers accountable for improving quality and managing cost, and provide support to its contracted hospitals and providers to improve performance.
+Applicants shall hold its contracted hospitals and providers accountable for improving quality and managing or reducing cost, and provide support to its contracted hospitals and providers to improve performance.
 The following questions address Applicant's ability to track and address variation in quality and cost performance across network hospitals and providers.
-21.4.1.1 In the following table, Applicant must identify key quality and cost measures and the criteria